-During the last few years, work at home employment has become some kind of "new normal" in Montreal and in the rest of the world.
+During the last few years, work at home employment, work from home employment have become some kind of "new normal" in Montreal and in the rest of the world it seems.

 An "employment at home" based on tools such as a computer, a reliable internet connection, an email address, a telephone, video conferencing and, the benefits and the challenges of flexible work.